Kharkiv Metro: History

 Seven years later, on 23 August 1975, the first eight-station segment of 10.4 km was put into use.
-It is claimed that the metro does not have the beautiful and excessive decorations that stations in Moscow and Saint Petersburg metros show, yet they do make the best of the mid-1970s and later styles.
+The metro does not have the beautiful and excessive decorations that stations in Moscow and Saint Petersburg metros show, yet they do make the best of the mid-1970s and later styles.
 While a metro token is shown below, since 2012 it can no longer be used in Kharkiv.

-Tokens were also used in the Kyiv metro until late 2019.

 Kharkiv Metro operations were suspended on 17 March 2020 to prevent COVID-19 spread.
 To compensate for the lack of a metro, the city administration implemented a series of changes in the tram, trolleybus, and bus routes of the city.
 The metro was reopened on 25 May 2020; face masks or respirators were mandated to wear for passengers.

 During the Battle of Kharkiv of the 2022 Russian invasion of Ukraine, the metro was used as a bomb shelter.
-Kharkiv railway station was also damaged.
-The subway system was used as a bomb shelter for months.
-On May 19, 2022, Kharkiv mayor Ihor Terekhov announced that the metro would restart operations and that residents should move out of the metro system.
+On 19 May 2022, Kharkiv mayor Ihor Terekhov announced that the metro would restart operations and that residents should move out of the metro system.

+In September 2023 small schools were created in five metro stations so that education would continue during the ongoing Russian bombing of Kharkiv.

+In September 2023 the remaining Russian-language inscriptions then still visible on the walls of Kharkiv metro stations were replaced with ones in the Ukrainian language.
+On 29 April 2024, the stations Pushkinska and Pivdennyi Vokzal were renamed to Yaroslava Mudroho and Vokzalna accordingly.
+On 26 July 2024, the stations Heroiv Pratsi, Zavod Imeni Malysheva and Prospekt Haharina were renamed to Saltivska, Zavodska, and Levada respectively.